What are Your Rights as a (Residential) Landlord?

-A: If there are defects in the premises which affect health and/or safety, and they have not been caused by your tenant, or some person or animal on the premises with your tenant's consent, your tenant may give you written notice of the defect.
+A: If there is a defect in the premises which affects health or safety, and it was not caused by your tenant, of a member of your tenant’s family or some person or animal on the premises with your tenant’s consent, your tenant may give you written notice of the defect.
 The notice may state one of the following options:

 - Your tenant may notify you that if repairs are not made by you in 14 days, the lease will terminate in 30 days from the date you receive notice, and the tenant may leave.

-- If the repair costs less than $100, your tenant may arrange for the repair and deduct the cost or value from the rent if you do not make the repair within 14 days, or as promptly as necessary in an emergency.
+- If the repair costs less than $100, your tenant may arrange for the repair and, after providing you an itemized statement, deduct the cost or value from the rent if you do not make the repair within 14 days, or as promptly as necessary in an emergency.

-If you willfully or negligently fail to provide an essential service (heat, running water, hot water, electricity, gas, etc.,) your tenant may:
+If you willfully or negligently fail to provide an essential service (heat, running water, hot water, electricity, gas, etc.), and your tenant gives you written notice of the failure to provide the essential service, your tenant may:

 - Give you written notice of immediate termination of the lease.